duthied/Free-Friendika/doc/Install.md

 You may not have the ownership or file mode set correctly if you are using the file system storage backend.

 Change the backend to database.
-If this solves it, that that is was needs to be fixed.
+If this solves it, that is what needs to be fixed.

 ### Error uploading large files